Chatlada-Nina/BKK-Coffee-Corner/README.md

 ### Contact us Page

+- The contact us page provides a direct way for users to contact with feedback or inquiries.
+Ensure users feel supported and have access to give feedback to the owner site, including inquiry of corporation partners.

 ![Contact us](documentation/readme/contactus.png)

 ### Notified Pop-up Page

-The notified Pop-up allows users to get a confirmation of each action on the website.
+- The notified Pop-up allows users to get a confirmation of each action on the website.
 When users write a review or edit or delete, the notified pop-up will display to confirm those actions same as in the Forum page.

 - A pop-up to inform users that the review or forum is submitted.